berryny/cafe-tech/README.md

 Choose from the following areas of interest for in-person or virtually learning:
 - Introduction to HTML
-- Beginner to Intermidate CSS3
+- Beginner to Intermediate CSS3
 - Introduction to Bootstrap
 - Beginner to Advance Quality Assurance for Web Maintenance